 - R v Robey (2017) Led by Gillian Jones QC defending an allegation of misconduct in public office, fraud, theft and money laundering relating to an employee at the London Borough of Southwark.

-- R v Smith and Ouzman Ltd (2016) Instructed as junior prosecution counsel in the SFO’s first successful prosecution of a company for bribery of a foreign public official.
+- R v Smith and Ouzman Ltd (2016) Junior prosecution counsel in the SFO’s first successful prosecution of a company for bribery of a foreign public official.
 A UK company and two company directors were convicted of corruption involving bribes totalling £400k to Kenyan and Mauritanian officials to secure contracts to supply printing materials for public elections and academic examinations.
 Press report: SFO

-- R v Jenkins (2016) Defended a multi-handed boiler room fraud.
+- R v Jenkins (2016) Junior alone defending a multi-handed boiler room fraud.

-- R v Saunders and others (2015) Instructed by the SFO as disclosure counsel in a £45m London-based Ponzi fraud.
-One defendant pleaded guilty and the two other defendants were convicted after a trial.
+- R v Saunders and others (2015) Disclosure counsel for the SFO in a £45m London-based Ponzi fraud.

 - Brafman & Sandhu (2015) Junior counsel for BEIS in the successful prosecution of offences under the Company Directors Disqualification Act arising from four companies that became insolvent with deficiencies exceeding £18m.
 Trevor was subsequently instructed alone to prosecute the confiscation proceedings.